Dion2011q/GeoCountdown/README.md

 # GeoCountdown
-Voor de GeoCraft summit 🥳
+For the GeoCraft summit 🥳

+simple countdown to 22 november 2025 10:15 am.